Nitrogen fixation

-Nitrogen fixation is a chemical process by which molecular dinitrogen (N_{2}) is converted into ammonia (NH_{3}).
-It occurs both biologically and abiologically in chemical industries.
-Biological nitrogen fixation or diazotrophy is catalyzed by enzymes called nitrogenases.
+Nitrogen fixation is a chemical process by which the abundant but relatively inert molecular dinitrogen (N_{2}) is converted into bioavailable nitrogen compounds such as ammonia (NH_{3}) and nitrates (NO_{3}).
+It occurs both biologically and abiologically, the latter either naturally through weather phenomena (e.g. lightning) or artificially by chemical industries.
+Biological nitrogen fixation or diazotrophy is catalyzed by enzymes called nitrogenases, produced by microorganisms such as cyanobacteria and rhizobia.
 These enzyme complexes are encoded by the Nif genes (or Nif homologs) and contain iron, often with a second metal (usually molybdenum, but sometimes vanadium).

-Some nitrogen-fixing bacteria have symbiotic relationships with plants, especially legumes, mosses and aquatic ferns such as Azolla.
+Some nitrogen-fixing bacteria have symbiotic relationships with plants, especially legumes, mosses, and aquatic ferns such as Azolla.
 Looser non-symbiotic relationships between diazotrophs and plants are often referred to as associative, as seen in nitrogen fixation on rice roots.
 Nitrogen fixation occurs between some termites and fungi.
 It occurs naturally in the air by means of NO_{x} production by lightning.

-Fixed nitrogen is essential to life on Earth.
-Organic compounds such as DNA and proteins contain nitrogen.
-Industrial nitrogen fixation underpins the manufacture of all nitrogenous industrial products, which include fertilizers, pharmaceuticals, textiles, dyes and explosives.
+Nitrogen fixation is a key component of the nitrogen cycle and is essential to life on Earth, as all vital organic compounds such as DNA and proteins contain nitrogen.
+Industrial nitrogen fixation, most notably through the Haber process, underpins the manufacture of all nitrogenous industrial products, which include fertilizers, pharmaceuticals, textiles, dyes and explosives.

 History

 Schematic representation of the nitrogen cycle.
 Abiotic nitrogen fixation has been omitted.

 Biological nitrogen fixation was discovered by Jean-Baptiste Boussingault in 1838.
-Later, in 1880, the process by which it happens was discovered by German agronomist Hermann Hellriegel and Hermann Wilfarth and was fully described by Dutch microbiologist Martinus Beijerinck.
+Later, in 1880, the process by which it happens was discovered by the German agronomist Hermann Hellriegel and Hermann Wilfarth and was fully described by Dutch microbiologist Martinus Beijerinck.

 "The protracted investigations of the relation of plants to the acquisition of nitrogen begun by de Saussure, Ville, Lawes, Gilbert and others, and culminated in the discovery of symbiotic fixation by Hellriegel and Wilfarth in 1887."

 "Experiments by Bossingault in 1855 and Pugh, Gilbert & Lawes in 1887 had shown that nitrogen did not enter the plant directly.
-The discovery of the role of nitrogen fixing bacteria by Herman Hellriegel and Herman Wilfarth in 1886–1888 would open a new era of soil science."
+The discovery of the role of nitrogen-fixing bacteria by Herman Hellriegel and Herman Wilfarth in 1886–1888 would open a new era of soil science."

 In 1901, Beijerinck showed that Azotobacter chroococcum was able to fix atmospheric nitrogen.
-This was the first species of the azotobacter genus, so-named by him.
+This was the first known species of the Azotobacter genus, so-named by him.
 It is also the first known diazotroph, species that use diatomic nitrogen as a step in the complete nitrogen cycle.